thoughtgears/cloud-run-multi-container-nginx/README.md

 This project demonstrates a multi-container application using Go (Gin), React, and NGINX, orchestrated with Docker Compose.
 The main POC will be to run NGINX as a API proxy in Cloud Run to support the Frontend with the Backend API.

+Example of the deployment can be found at [https://portal.thoughtgears.dev](https://portal.thoughtgears.dev).

 ## Project Structure

 * `apis/users`: Go service for user management (Gin)